• Skip to primary navigation

 Serve.
 Serve chilled or at room temperature.

-If you make this roasted potato salad ahead of time, only dress it with half of the dressing.
-It will soak into the potatoes and lentils, enhancing the flavors.
-Just before serving, toss with the remaining dressing.
+If you make this roasted potato salad ahead of time, dress the salad with only half of the dressing.
+The dressing will soak into the potatoes and lentils, enhancing the flavors.
+Cover and refrigerate, and just before serving, toss the salad with the remaining dressing.

 💡Ideas for Possible Variations